 LearnFrenchwith Us!Start Learning!

-Last week, we shared a photo from another page listing the 10 hardest French words to pronounce.
+Last week, we shared a photo on Facebook listing the 10 hardest French words to pronounce.
 “Hardest” can definitely change from speaker to speaker, but I can attest that some of these words have certainly thrown me off in the past.
 Today, we’re going to look at all 10 of these words one by one with some pronunciation tips and tricks.
 Included are the IPA spellings (not sure what that is?
 Check out this guide.) and a recording of each word (first quickly then much slower) by a native speaker.

 accueillir – v – to welcome, to make someone feel welcome